 1 Cup = 55 Calories

 Papayas contain an amazingly high amount of vitamin C, with one fruit providing about 100% of your daily recommended intake.
-Add a couple drop of lemon juice onto the papaya for a more unique taste.
+Add a couple of drop of lemon juice onto the papaya for a more unique taste.

 So what’s your favorite snack foods while on an intermittent fasting diet?
 Please share below…